Partner of fallen Capitol officer Brian Sicknick "disgusted" by senators who stopped January 6 commission

 "Nobody has the answers.
 I mean, even the people who voted for this bill, they don't have any answers.
 And it's just — it's sad," Sicknick said.

-Despite their best efforts, Garza and Sicknick watched as the Senate struck the commission down just six votes short.
+Despite their best efforts, Garza and Sicknick watched as the Senate struck the commission down 54-35, just shy of the 60-vote threshold.

 "I'm disgusted that the Republican senators, that decided to vote no. It's a spit in the face to Brian, it's a spit in the face to all the officers that were there that day," Garza said.